 Often an employee termination is a slow process that happens because of an employee repeatedly falling short of standards.
 There are meetings, performance reviews, and warnings that are carried out before an employee is fired.
-However, there are a few situations where a speedy termination is the best course of action.
+However, there are a few human resources situations where the best course of action is to quickly terminate an employee.
 Here are some examples:

 Sexual harassment, bullying, or violent discrimination could be a reason for an employee to be fired quickly.
 Although even in these cases, an investigation should take place to determine the facts of the situation.
 Offending employees may be placed on leave while the investigation occurs to keep everyone safe.
 Allowing these behaviors to continue in your company will jeopardize your employees’ emotional and physical wellbeing.
 You could also find yourself on the wrong side of a lawsuit if you don’t take action to protect your employees from a harmful co-worker.